 Data Intelligence Offensive (DIO) is Austria’s central platform for promoting data economy and data science and uniting stakeholders from economy, research, associations, and public administration.
 Its goals are creating a data ecosystem based on trust, security and data sovereignty, data quality, interoperability, technologies and innovation, and community.
 DIO is a registered voluntary association.

-Forthnet S.A. is one of the largest alternative fixed operators that provides broadband and pay TV services in Greece.
-Forthnet offers a set of individual or bundled fixed telephony, broadband internet and TV-content services to customers, enterprises and public bodies throughout Greece.
-Forthnet established its Innovation department in the Science & Technology Park of Crete having more than 15 years of experience in European projects, either as a coordinator or a contractor.
+NOVA (formerly Forthnet S.A.) is one of the largest alternative fixed operators that provides broadband and pay TV services in Greece.
+NOVA offers a set of individual or bundled fixed telephony, broadband internet and TV-content services to customers, enterprises and public bodies throughout Greece.
+NOVA established its Innovation department in the Science & Technology Park of Crete having more than 15 years of experience in European projects, either as a coordinator or a contractor.
 The main interests of the department include Big Data Analysis, Business KPIs improvement thought building a data analytics culture, Digital transformation, OTT services and User Experience, Trust Enhancement, Connected Home Platforms, Internet of Things, Broadband communications, Next-Generation networks and E-Content.

 Piraeus Bank is the largest bank in Greece and, as a universal bank, leads a group of companies covering all financial activities in the Greek market.
 Today, Piraeus Bank ranks first in business financing and maintains customer relations with 85 percent of the most important small and medium-sized businesses in Greece.
 Piraeus Bank possesses particular know-how in the areas of medium-sized and small enterprises, agricultural banking, consumer and mortgage credit, green banking, capital markets and investment banking, as well as leasing and factoring.